Key takeaways

 Pros

-• Works as a standalone business line or links to a separate carrier.
+- Works as a standalone business line or links to a separate carrier.

-• Fully integrates with Google Workspace, Calendar, and Meet.
+- Fully integrates with Google Workspace, Calendar, and Meet.

-• Available on web and mobile apps for iOS and Android.
+- Available on web and mobile apps for iOS and Android.

-• Compatible with Google Fi phone services.
+- Compatible with Google Fi phone services.

 Cons

-• Less affordable compared to others on this list.
+- Less affordable compared to others on this list.

-• Fewer features without upgrades or add-ons.
+- Fewer features without upgrades or add-ons.

-• Automatic call recording requires a Premier plan upgrade.
+- Automatic call recording requires a Premier plan upgrade.

 Things to consider when choosing a phone call recording app

 All right, cards on the table.
 As may have been evident from the discussion above, our initial claim of “how much can your money get you” being the main detail in question was, at best, a bit reductive.
-In fact, before you can really discuss matters of price, you have to contend with platforms, as—depending on what kind of device you use to take your calls, recording can either be frictionless or downright fraught.
+In fact, before you can really discuss matters of price, you have to contend with platforms, as, depending on what kind of device you use to take your calls, recording can either be frictionless or downright fraught.

-Taking calls on desktop via VoIP
+Taking calls on a desktop via VoIP

 This is, honestly, the best position to be in.
-If you already have a VoIP provider (or similar telecom setup), you can usually get automatic call recording at little-to-no added cost.
+If you already have a VoIP provider (or similar telecom setup), you can usually get automatic call recording at little to no added cost.
 Many providers offer this as one of their main features, and depending on just what you’re signed up for, you might already have it available to you.

 What you might need to ask yourself, though, are questions like if you need calling functionality across multiple device types (e.g., desktop, Android, iOS, deskphone, etc.), or if you also need to record video calls (and conferences, webinars, etc.).
 Those are factors that may complicate things a bit, but it’s still primarily a matter of finding the right provider to match your use case.